JavaScript avatar library

 import avataaars from '@dicebear/styles/avataaars.json' with { type: 'json' };

-const avatar = new Avatar(avataaars, {
+const avatar = new Avatar(style, {

 seed: 'John',